segmentio/segment-docs/src/connections/sources/catalog/libraries/server/php/quickstart.md

 > note ""
 > **Note**: The default PHP consumer is the [libcurl consumer](/docs/connections/sources/catalog/libraries/server/php/#lib-curl-consumer).
 If this is not working well for you, or if you have a high-volume project, you might try one of Segment's other consumers like the [fork-curl consumer](/docs/connections/sources/catalog/libraries/server/php/#fork-curl-consumer).

 All set?
-Nice, the library's fully installed!
-We're now primed and ready to start recording our first analytics calls about our users.
+Nice, the library's fully installed.
+You're now primed and ready to start recording your first analytics calls about your users.

 ## Step 3: Identify Users

 > note ""
-> **Good to know**: For any of the different methods described in this quickstart, you can replace the properties and traits in the code samples with variables that represent the data collected.
+> **Good to know**: For any of the methods described in this quickstart, you can replace the properties and traits in the code samples with variables that represent the data collected.

 The [Identify method](/docs/connections/spec/identify) is how you tell Segment who the current user is.
 It includes a unique User ID and any optional traits that you might know about them.